influxdata/docs-v2/content/influxdb/v1/concepts/glossary.md

 ## points per second

-A deprecated measurement of the rate at which data are persisted to InfluxDB.
+A deprecated measurement of the rate at which data is persisted to InfluxDB.
 The schema allows and even encourages the recording of multiple metric values per point, rendering points per second ambiguous.

 Write speeds are generally quoted in values per second, a more precise metric.